vahidhedayati/test-transactions/README.md

 The provide the [actual source here](https://today.java.net/sites/all/modules/pubdlcnt/pubdlcnt.php?file=/today/2006/08/31/JotmInSpringAndHibernateSrc.zip&nid=219704).
 It can be found in this project under [JotmInSpringAndHibernateSrc folder](https://github.com/vahidhedayati/test-transactions/tree/master/JotmInSpringAndHibernateSrc).

-This is what is sort of being achieved, at the moment I have not spread it over multiple Databases and only using internal DB as part of the test: (will use mysql in conjunction when I next time to actually test all of these on the fly updates)
+This is what is sort of being achieved, at the moment I have not spread it over multiple Databases and only using internal DB as part of the test: (will use mysql in conjunction when I next get some time)

 ![BookingATrip](https://raw.github.com/vahidhedayati/test-transactions/master/images/Figure01_BookingATrip.jpg)